onemanbuilds/GENEV/README.md

 # CustomizableGen
- This is one of my old tools.
-With this tool you can generate characters by the given custom pattern or via regex.
+ Generate everything you want with custom pattern, or regex.

 # Installation
 ```